 As we walked, she shared the secrets that only a lifelong Florentine would know—the best gelato, the best pizza, the best cooking supplies.
 We felt like VIPs.

-The school teaches the culture through the cuisine, so with every dish we prepared Lucia offered the history and secrets of the preparation and ingredients-in Italian and English.
-She also made sure that we kept busy cooking-while
+The school teaches the culture through the cuisine, so with every dish we prepared our teacher offered the history and secrets of the preparation and ingredients—in Italian and English.
+The teacher also made sure that we kept busy cooking—while

 we cooked, with wine that had been hand-picked to complement the dishes.